 The abstract referred to above says the property was an inn called ‘The Widows Mantle’ and this later changed its name to ‘The George’.
 The original inn is likely to be very old.
 In his book on Thornbury Pubs (which is available in the Thornbury Museum bookshop), local pub researcher, George Ford, suggests that the name of Widows Mantle implies that the inn was trading around 1520 which was during the Duke of Buckingham’s time at Thornbury; the name being derived from one of the Duke’s heraldic emblems, the mantle of Brecknock.
 He presumes that the name was changed to The George to honour King George II.

 The earliest reference to the Widows Mantle is the account book of the Overseers of the Poor.
-In 1661 it notes that Thomas Peasely was paying the poor rate for the Widows Mantle.
+In 1661 it notes that Thomas Peasely (sometimes spelt Peasley) was paying the poor rate for the Widows Mantle.

 The pub is also mentioned in the will of Thomas Peasley, gentleman of the Parish of Thornbury, written on 15th November 1683.
 Amongst the property Thomas owned he mentioned ‘all that messuage or tenement with appurtenances wherein Andrew Whitfield now inhabiteth commonly called the Widows Mantle situate lying and being with the Burrough of Thornbury in the street there called the High Street together with all outhouses’ etc. He also mentioned the messuage and tenement adjoining the Widows Mantle wherein Thomas Jago now inhabiteth.
-He left all his property to Robert Thurston the elder of Thornbury, mercer and John Barton of the Parish of Thornbury butcher in trust that they would dispose of the property and divided the proceeds between his children: Margaret, Alice, Elizabeth and Thomas.
+He left all his property to Robert Thurston the elder of Thornbury, mercer and John Barton of the Parish of Thornbury butcher in trust that they would dispose of the property and divided the proceeds between his son and daughters: Margaret, Alice, Christian and Thomas.
+He also had another son John who was left twenty pounds.
 Thomas Peasley was the Mayor of Thornbury in 1674/5.
 His will also mentioned another property he owned in John Street which was a messuage or cottage occupied by Margaret Scott widow.
 This property was specifically left to Thomas’s daughter, Alice.
+We know from an indenture relating to that property (11 St John Street) that Alice sold this house in 1688.
+She was described as a single woman of the city of London.
+Alice was born in and baptised in Thornbury on 13th October 1663.
+Thomas married Christiana Walker of Thornbury in Gloucester on 18th September 1665.
+We suspect this would have been his second marriage.
+Research from Meg Wise of Thornbury Museum suggest that Alice and her sister Christiana may have settled in London in the area around St Clements Danes.
+When Christiana married Thomas Steggal in 1700 she was described as a milliner.
+When Thomas died in 1729 he left an annuity to his sister-in-law Alice Peasley.

 The Overseers Accounts show that Andrew Whitfield was liable for ‘the Mantle’ paying the poor rate of 4d per month from 1684 to 1686, after which Thomas Trayhurn was there in 1687 and 1688.
 In 1689 and 1690 Mrs Macklin was paying for ‘the Mantle’.